 DON'T WAIT FOR THE DIPS

 Even with all the unsettling headlines, 2013's stock surge was achieved without a significant wobble.
-The S&P 500 has gone more than 27 months, since Oct.
-3, 2011, without a correction, defined as a drop of 10 percent or more.
+The S&P 500 has gone 27 months — since Oct.
+3, 2011 — without a correction, defined as a drop of 10 percent or more.
 That compares with an average streak of 18 months between such declines, according to S&P Capital IQ.

 Investors who sat out the rally in stocks are left with a quandary: Do they buy now that stocks have become more expensive, or do they stay on the sidelines, waiting for a dip, and risk being left further behind?

 A STOCK RALLY DOESN'T NEED TO BE LOVED